chef/chef-web-docs/content/style_guide/reuse.md

 +++
 <!-- markdownlint-disable-file MD013 MD031 -->

+## Reusable Text Files

+Store reusable text files in the `content/PRODUCT/reusable` directory within a project.
+The `reusable` subdirectory must be a [headless bundle](https://gohugo.io/content-management/page-bundles/#headless-bundle) so its contents are not published except when added using the [readfile shortcode](#readfile-shortcode).

+All content should be organized by file type.
+For example:

+- `content/server/reusable/md/FILENAME.md`
+- `content/server/reusable/rb/RUBY_EXAMPLE.rb`

 ## readfile Shortcode

 The readfile shortcode adds text from a file to a page.
 You can add a Markdown file, HTML file, or code file by specifying the path to the file from the project root directory.